pollen-robotics/reachy-2021-docs/content/docs/getting-started/connect.md

 ---
-title: "How to connect to your robot"
+title: "Connect to your robot"
 description: "How to connect to your robot."
 lead: "How to connect to your robot."
 date: 2020-10-06T08:48:57+00:00